warden-protocol/wardenprotocol/docs/docs/help-center/introduction.md

 2. Produce keys (wallet addresses)
 3. Examine all assets contained within your keys
 4. Add or remove Space owners
-5. Set up and oversee intents
+5. Set up and oversee Intents
-6. Check and execute operations based on your activities (for example, approving intent requests)
+6. Check and execute operations based on your activities (for example, approving Intent requests)
 7. Manage Keychains operations
 8. Monitor transaction progress and access details via the Explorer
 9. Explore SpaceWard curated dApp list
-10. Explore your space and account settings.
+10. Explore your Space and account settings.
 11. Monitor any pending actions.
 12. Check your current connection to SpaceWard, change wallet or close session
 13. External wallets to use your Keychain addresses (MetaMask Snaps, WalletConnect)